 (ii) IT IS ENTERING INTO THIS TRANSACTION TO HEDGE WEATHER RELATED RISKS ARISING IN THE ORDINARY COURSE OF ITS BUSINESS; AND

-UNDER THE INSURANCE BUSINESS LAW, PARTY A IS AUTHORIZED TO ENTER INTO THIS TRANSACTION.
+UNDER THE INSURANCE BUSINESS LAW, PARTY B IS AUTHORIZED TO ENTER INTO THIS TRANSACTION.

 6. Additional Events of Default.